Achieve Pay Equity

 Our pay equity auditing and analytics software is multi-disciplinary, combining extensive domain knowledge and expertise in pay equity statutes across multiple jurisdictions, economics, statistics and statistical modeling, workforce data management, and knowledge of your regulatory landscape.

-Using our proprietary Data Quality Management platform and customized statistical modeling, our PayParitySM pay equity audit and analysis provides actionable intelligence for you to be able to demonstrate fairness in pay and minimize risks of investigation, enforcement, legal action, and reputation loss.
+Using our proprietary Data Quality Management platform and customized statistical modeling, our PayParitySM pay equity audit and analysis provides actionable intelligence for you to be able to demonstrate fairness in pay, minimize risks of investigation, legal action, and reputation loss.

 It starts with establishing the attorney-client privilege through your internal or external counsel.
 Trusaic stringently adheres to clients’ privilege and work-product protocols.
 We have developed best practices for preserving and protecting workforce data and work-product through our extensive experience in handling sensitive data for thousands of our clients.
 We are certified as SOC Type II compliant.